TykTechnologies/tyk-operator/docs/development.md

 - deploy [tyk-pro](https://tyk.io/docs/tyk-self-managed/tyk-helm-chart/) chart,
 - creates an organisation that you can use to log into your dashboard,
   - By default, the username is `operator@example.com` and the password is `1234testing`.
-- setup secret that will be used by the operator to access the deployed dashboard.
+- setup secret that will be used by Tyk Operator to access the deployed dashboard.

 > The secret will contain required credentials mentioned [here](https://tyk.io/docs/tyk-stack/tyk-operator/installing-tyk-operator/#tyk-self-managed-hybrid).